arieldo/MorBot/docs/README.md

 All of the documentation is written for

-- kids and beginners in a simple and easy-to-understand way.
+- Pupils and beginners in a simple and easy-to-understand way.

 - teachers and educators who want to teach machine learning, computer vision, deep neural networks, dependencies for Jetpack, linux, robot, and ROS.